-The local listing project has progressed well with all Lytham St Annes zones complete.
-It is proposed to progressively bring additional lists to Committee covering the rural areas.
+The local listing project has progressed well with all Lytham St Annes zones and four rural towns/parishes all but complete.
+It is proposed to progressively bring additional lists to Committee covering the heritage zones in the remainder of the Borough.
 A report in respect of conservation area review and designation will be brought forward in due course.
+It is envisaged that the local listing project will form a 'bound volume' for use by officers, members and the public.

 IMPLICATIONS

-Finance No financial implications arising directly from this report.
+Finance None

 Legal None specific outside normal planning considerations

 Community Safety None

 Human Rights and Equalities None specific

 Sustainability and Environmental Impact Project seeks to sustain the built heritage of the Borough

 Health & Safety and Risk Management None

-LEAD AUTHOR CONTACT DETAILS DATE Paul Drinnan 01253 658434 20 th December 2017
+LEAD AUTHOR TEL DATE DOC ID Paul Drinnan 01253 658434 20 June 2019

-BACKGROUND PAPERS Name of document Date Where available for inspection Built Heritage Strategy for Fylde 2015 - 32 November 2015 Town Hall or Web site your fulde gover Report to Development Management Committee 20 th January 2016 Town Hall or Web site www.fylde.gov.uk
+LIST OF BACKGROUND PAPERS Name of document Date Where available for inspection Built Heritage Strategy for Fylde 2015 - 32 November 2015 Regeneration office (Town Hall) and website: http://www4.fylde.gov.uk/heritage-strategy.pdf Built Heritage protocol November 2015 Regeneration office (Town Hall)